Loupau38/Fake-ShapeBot-2.0/README.md

 Display parameters must be put outside of the `{}`, have a `/` in front of them and have a `:` separating the parameter name from the value (if there is one)

-- /size:80 : will control the width and height in pixels of each shape (default:56, min:10, max:100)
+- /size:80 : Will control the width and height in pixels of each shape (default:56, min:10, max:100)
-- /spoiler : will mark the resulting image as spoiler
+- /spoiler : Will mark the resulting image as spoiler
-- /result : will additionally send the generated shape codes
+- /result : Will additionally send the generated shape codes
-- /3d : will additionally send links to [DontMash's 3D shape viewer](https://shapez.soren.codes/shape)
+- /3d : Will additionally send links to [DontMash's 3D shape viewer](https://shapez.soren.codes/shape)

 Note : shapes with more than 4 layers and/or with more/less than 4 quadrants per layer are supported
 <br>